-The gift of meditation – My husband loves technology so he bought each of us a set of Apple EarPods.
-I reluctantly started to use them at the gym, but honestly, I thought they looked odd.
-The idea of having little wireless antennas hanging from my ears was not appealing, but now I love them.
+The gift of meditation – My husband loves technology so he bought each of us a set of Apple AirPods.
+I reluctantly started to use them at the gym, but honestly, I think they look weird.
+The idea of having little wireless antennas hanging from my ears wasn’t appealing, but now I love them.
 The sound is crystal clear and I don’t have to carry around my phone or other device to hear music, audiobooks or podcasts.
 (I am addicted to podcasts.)

-The gift of fitness and flexibility – If you are lifting and moving a paralyzed dog all day, you must stay fit and flexible.
-A gift of yoga classes or Pilates will keep any caretaker relaxed enough to fold into a pretzel.
+A relaxing gift of flexibility – If you are lifting and moving a disabled dog all day, you’ve gotta be fit and flexible.
+The gift of yoga classes or Pilates will keep your pet lover relaxed enough to fold into a pretzel.
 It will also prevent them from injuring their back from all the lifting they do.

-The gift of books – Reading is by far one of the best ways to relax.
-I was just given a heartwarming new book for animal lovers called, The Pet Healer Project by Sandy Johnson.
-It just arrived on Amazon.
+Relaxing with a good book – Reading is by far one of the best ways to de-stress.
+I was given a heartwarming book for animal folks called, The Pet Healer Project by Sandy Johnson.
+It’s available on Amazon.
 The book is a collection of stories about internationally known animal healers and veterinarians.
+Good read.

 Luxurious gift ideas

 I saved my best ideas for last because as you know, caretakers are notorious for depriving themselves the luxurious parts of life.
-Here are ideas that won’t break the bank, but will make a pet parent feel like royalty.
+Here are ideas that won’t break the bank, but will make your animal lover feel like royalty.

-The luxurious gift of health – Honor a caretaker with a gift certificate to a spa.
+The luxurious gift of health – Honor a hardworking pet parent with a gift certificate to a spa.
 They can spend an afternoon getting a massage, mud bath, facial or other indulgent treatment.

 Hire a pet sitter – Did you know there are skilled pet sitters who can provide respite care for a disabled dog or cat?
 Rover.com recently started a category of pet sitters for animals with special needs.
 Click on their “more filters” section to see who is available.

-Here is one more section of gift ideas I want to share.
-They are practical gifts that you might not think of, but will be greatly appreciated.
-It is expensive to have a disabled pet.
-So, if you know someone who is having trouble making ends meet, consider one of these practical gift ideas.
+Here’s one more section of gift ideas I want to share.
+They are practical gifts that you might not think of, but will be greatly appreciated by the person taking care of your disabled or senior pet.
+So, if you know someone who’s having trouble making ends meet, please consider one of these ideas.

-Find out what brand of food the pet eats and give the gift of a big bag kibble or a case of wet food.
+Find out what brand of food their pet eats and give the gift of a big bag kibble or a case of wet food.
 Check to see if the caretaker is in need of a new WalkAbout harness to lift their dog, an orthopedic bed or a Walkin’ Pets stroller.
 Even new washable diapers or a belly band would be appreciated.
-I love the ones at Barkertime.
 Or you could offer to pay for a month of rehab or hydrotherapy for a disabled pet.
 None of these items are overly expensive and you will be helping both the pet and the caretaker.